Abstracts FAQ | American Diabetes Association

 The presenter must be a co-author listed on the abstract at the time of submission.
 If the original designated presenting author is unable to attend the Scientific Sessions, it is their responsibility to assign a co-author and inform the ADA.
 To make a presenting author change, please email abstracts@diabetes.org with the name and email address of the new presenting author.
 Please include the abstract title, control number, and/or presentation number.

-Young Investigator awards will be given to a limited number of authors of abstracts that have been accepted for oral or poster presentation at the 83rd Scientific Sessions.
+Young Investigator awards will be given to a limited number of authors of abstracts that have been accepted for oral or poster presentation at the 84th Scientific Sessions.
 Applications will be sent to presenting authors at the time of abstract acceptance notification in early-March.
+We do not offer travel grants for abstracts accepted during late breaking submission.

 No changes of any kind may be made after the deadline.